 The namesake of this mask, broccoli, is rich in many nutrients, including vitamin K, vitamin C (an antioxidant) as well as sulfur compounds that help reduce inflammation when consumed.
 I’m not sure if these benefits transfer to the skin when applied topically, but it can’t hurt, I guess.
 The website says that the broccoli extract was taken from cold-squeezed broccoli to preserve as many of the nutrients as possible.

 Like Frudia Citrus Brightening Cream, the Innisfree My Real Squeeze Broccoli Sheet Mask contains citrus unshiu peel extract, which is also known as mandarin orange/tangerine peel extract.
 This helps provide vitamin C, which is known to brighten dull skin.
-Other antioxidant-rich ingredients include camellia sinensis leaf extract (green tea extract) and
+Camellia sinensis leaf extract (green tea extract) is another antioxidant-rich ingredient.

 This mask also contains centella asiatica extract, also known as tiger grass.
 This ingredient is one of my favorite ingredients to look for in a skincare product, since it provides soothing, anti-inflammatory effects and could help with conditions like eczema and psoriasis (see this study for more details).